- Procedure (CPT) code for tongue tie release: 41010

 - Dr Kass is a Naturopathic Physician, so please make sure that these services are covered when performed by a Naturopathic Physician.

 Please do not schedule appointments you do not intend to keep.
-When you cancel with less than 24 hours notice, or don’t show up for your appointment, you are denying another family the opportunity to be seen.
+When you cancel with less than 24 hours notice, or don’t show up for your appointment, you are denying another family the opportunity to be seen and will be billed $100 for a no-show.
+This cost is not covered by insurance.

 Before your visit: